 You can select all contacts or just specific ones, and once you’ve set up the sync process, SyncMate will automatically sync your contacts in the background in the future.

 • How to sync contacts from Mac to iCloud (Apple team tips)

 You can sync contacts from Mac to iCloud manually if you don’t want to download and install sync software.
 Follow the below steps:

-If you want to perform a one-time sync, and you’re running macOS Catalina, you can do this using Finder.
+If you want to perform a one-time sync, and you’re running macOS Big Sur, you can do this using Finder.

 If you prefer Dropbox to iCloud, you might find you need to sync your Dropbox data to your Mac, and you might be wondering how to sync Dropbox to Mac.
 Perhaps your college essay is stored in your Dropbox and you need to work on it, or maybe you have photos stored in your Dropbox that you want to attach to an email or share on social media.
 You might even want to sync meeting notes from your last meeting with your Mac so you can access them before today’s meeting.

 One of the most common things you might need to sync with Dropbox is your photos.
 You might want to backup your photos from your Mac to Dropbox in case of a hard drive failure or data loss, or sync Dropbox on Mac to edit your photos at home.
 In this guide, we’ll reveal some best practices to sync Mac photos with Dropbox.

 Here are two of the best ways to sync Mac photos to Dropbox.

 • How to sync Mac photos to Dropbox using SyncMate

 SyncMate is a professional tool that makes syncing all your photos from Mac to Dropbox easy and convenient.
 Here are the steps to follow to sync Mac photos to Dropbox: